dat-ecosystem-archive/DEPs/proposals/0000-hypercore-header.md

 }
 ```

-The `type` string should be unique to the data structure (refer to existing DEPs to avoid conflicts).
-When a breaking change is made to the data-structure, it should be given a new `type` string.
-For example, the `"hyperdrive"` type string will be updated to `"hyperdrive-v2"` for its second version.
+The `dataStructureType` string should be unique to the data structure (refer to existing DEPs to avoid conflicts).
+When a breaking change is made to the data-structure, it should be given a new `dataStructureType` string.
+For example, the `"hyperdrive"` type string might be updated to `"hyperdrive-v2"` for its second version.
+(Note: the actual type strings will be specified in the DEPs for the individual data structures.)

 The `header.extension` is an optional blob of bytes.
 It can be used by the data structure to store custom data.
 In `"hyperdrive"` (v1) it is used to specify the key of the content hypercore.
 It is also valid to encode a protobuf message into the extension field, and therefore it's simple to add additional fields.